 When used at high levels, muscle stimulation is an aversive sensation that can be used as a correction.

-While Halo did NOT pioneer modern stimulation E-Collar technologies, they are using stimulation (not shock) in the Halo and Halo 2 collar.
+While Halo pet collar did NOT pioneer modern stimulation E-Collar technologies, they are using stimulation (not shock) in the Halo and Halo 2 collar.

 Halo Dog Containment Systems Reviews – What is the Halo Dog Collar?